 Some of those choices include Security Choice Scholarship; Kenaitze Indian Tribe – Tribal Scholarship; Robert C. Byrd Honors Scholarship Program; National Merit Scholarships; and also the Veterans United Foundation Scholarship.
 In addition, the Cook Inlet Tribal Council offers several scholarships for qualifying students.

 When one thinks about security jobs, security guards and policemen usually are thought of first.
 The third area of security is known as Transportation Security Screener.
 These workers are individuals whose efforts in airports and other transportation hubs screen for potential dangers entering or leaving.

-In the Transportation Security Screeners category Alaska ranks as the third highest state for occupation concentration and the top state for pay at an average of $43,500.
-Fairbanks is the second highest metropolitan area for concentration of jobs and Anchorage’s annual mean salary of $40,010 makes it the 10th highest paying metropolitan area.
-Southeast Alaska ranks as the second highest nonmetropolitan area in job concentration and first for top pay with an annual mean salary of $50,130.
-Fairbanks
+In the Transportation Security Screeners category, Alaska ranks as the third-highest state for occupation concentration.
+Furthermore, it is the top state for pay at an average of $49,040.
+Fairbanks is the second-highest metropolitan area for a concentration of jobs and Anchorage is the 10th highest paying metropolitan area in the US.
+In addition, Southeast Alaska ranks as the second-highest nonmetropolitan area in job concentration and first for top pay.

 Police and Sheriff Officers earn an annual mean salary of $72,240, therefore Alaska is the third highest-paid state for this occupation.
 Additionally, Alaska’s 2,230 security guards earn an average of $49,040 making Alaska the second highest paying state for this occupation.

 |All of United States||1,057,100||$35,830|

 Do you need a license to be a security guard in Alaska?
 Security guard licensing in Alaska is through the Alaska Department of Public Safety Division of Statewide Services.
 Visit the website to find out more details.